nic-dgl104-winter-2025/dgl104-rrj-harmanpreet09/README.md

 ## How did I deal with it?
 Honestly, I just slowed down and took it one step at a time.
 I watched the walkthrough video again, followed the steps carefully, and tested things before pushing anything.
 For MVC, once I started comparing it to how I’ve been organizing my PHP and JS code, it started to make more sense.
 I realized I don’t need to use a big framework to follow good structure.

+# Week 11

+## OOP Concepts – My Understanding

+This week was all about Object-Oriented Programming (OOP) — something I was already a bit familiar with, but this time I got a much deeper understanding of the core principles.
+We talked about the big four: Encapsulation, Abstraction, Inheritance, and Polymorphism.
+It sounds fancy, but honestly, once I broke it down, it all made a lot more sense.

+### Encapsulation

+Basically, this is about keeping things private and only letting other parts of your code access them in safe, controlled ways.

+In our group project, we’re storing user info like usernames and passwords.
+Instead of exposing those directly, we’re creating functions to get or update that data — so users can’t just mess with the database from the front end.
+For example, our PHP functions check inputs before updating the database.
+That’s encapsulation in real life.

+### Abstraction

+Abstraction is about hiding complexity and only showing the important stuff.
+We’re doing this by making simple functions in PHP like createTask() or updateStatus() that handle all the messy SQL behind the scenes.

+So when a user marks a task as “Done,” the JavaScript sends a request, and PHP handles everything in the background.
+The user doesn’t see any of the internal logic — it’s just smooth and simple on the front end.

+### Inheritance

+We haven’t directly used inheritance in the classic OOP way (like parent and child classes), but I can see how it would help if we were using a PHP framework or building out reusable components.
+For example, if we had a base “User” class, we could have Admin, Manager, or Member classes inherit shared functionality and just customize what’s different.

+### Polymorphism

+This concept feels a little more abstract, but I understand it as writing one function that behaves differently depending on the object it’s called on.
+If we had a notifyUser() function, it could send an email to Admins, a Slack message to Team Leads, or a popup to Members — all depending on their role.
+Same function, different behavior — that’s polymorphism.

+### How We’re Using OOP in Our Group Project (STMS)

+Our project is built in PHP, MySQL, and JavaScript.
+PHP supports object-oriented programming really well, and we’ve been using it to organize things better as the project grows.

+We’re not using full-on classes for every little thing (yet), but we are starting to build more structured PHP files — and I can totally see how using classes could help us clean up repeated code for things like:

+User authentication
+Task creation and assignment
+Status tracking and updates
+As our project gets bigger, I think we’ll benefit a lot from converting some of our logic into proper classes.

+Is PHP an Object-Oriented Language?
+Yes — PHP is fully OOP-capable.
+It supports classes, inheritance, interfaces, and all the other classic OOP features.
+But it also supports procedural programming, which means you can just write regular functions and script-style code too.
+That flexibility makes it perfect for my level right now, as I learn to use OOP where it makes sense.

+It’s also kind of cool that JavaScript supports object-oriented concepts too (even if it's a bit different).
+So technically, our whole stack supports OOP in some form — we just need to be intentional about using it.

+What was the most challenging part?
+Understanding how to apply OOP in PHP without overcomplicating things was tricky.
+I didn’t want to suddenly turn everything into classes just because we learned it this week — but I also didn’t want to ignore it either.

+How did I deal with it?
+I looked at some examples online and focused on refactoring just one small part of our app (user handling) into a class structure.
+That helped me understand the benefit without getting overwhelmed.
+It’s still a work in progress, but it feels more manageable now.